Lakeview High School (Ohio): History

+Lakeview High School opened in 1961, from the consolidation of Bazetta and Cortland High Schools.

+Lakeview High School added a new gymnasium, cafeteria and band room in 1971, along with Raidel Auditorium in 1996.

+Prior to 2010, the high school campus housed students grades 8–12, after the 2010 school year, 8th grade students were moved to the middle school building and again to the new K–8 campus following the 2018–19 school year.

 Academics

-Excluding the eighth grade, Lakeview High School offers four years of math, science, English, social studies, and foreign languages (Spanish and French).
+Lakeview High School offers four years of math, science, English, social studies, and foreign languages (Spanish and French).
 Lakeview also offers art, band, and choir as electives.
-AP (Advanced Placement Program) classes are taught in Calculus and English, with Honors classes Physics and Spanish IV.
+AP (Advanced Placement) classes are taught in Calculus and English, with Honors classes Physics and Spanish IV.
 Computers, Business, and Accounting (Personal Finance) is integrated with humanities, and S.T.E.M.
 (Science, Technology, Engineering, and Math) will now be offered to 8th grade students.